-Gimkit can be used in any classroom to introduce or review concepts; it's like a mashup of Kahoot! and Quizlet.
-The live gameplay is fast-paced and engaging like a game show, but when it's assigned for independent practice, Gimkit functions more like flash cards.
-Speaking of Quizlet, you can import Quizlet sets (text only) into Gimkit with just a few clicks.
-Using either the Quizlet import feature or the collaborative quiz-building KitCollab mode, you can create a Gimkit game in a few minutes.
+Gimkit can be used in any classroom to introduce or review concepts; it's like a mashup of Kahoot! and Quizlet, but with some unique features neither have.
+The live gameplay is fast-paced and engaging, but when it's assigned for independent practice, Gimkit functions more like flash cards.
+Getting started is easy; search for kits (question sets) created by other users and copy/modify them for your own use.
+You can also import existing question sets into Gimkit from other flash card platforms or a spreadsheet.
+Students can help you build a kit in minutes by submitting their own questions using the KitCollab feature.
 This makes it easy to insert an interactive review game into your lesson with minimal prep.
 Teachers can also use the assignments feature to give homework.
-You set a due date, and students work through the kit at their own pace, answering questions until they reach a set goal.Continue reading Show less
+Teachers set a due date, and students work through the kit at their own pace, answering questions until they reach a set goal.Continue reading Show less

 Gimkit is a classroom game-show platform where students compete by answering questions on their electronic devices.
 Instead of earning points, students earn virtual currency, which they can "invest" during the game to boost their score.
 Games can be played live or can be assigned as independent practice.
-Students connect via game codes and can play in a web browser on any internet-connected device.
+Students connect via game codes or through a classroom account and can play in a web browser on any internet-connected device.
 They can compete against each other or collaborate in teams or as a whole class.
+When teachers launch the game, they choose from a variety of play modes and set in-game parameters.
 In KitCollab mode, students help build the game by submitting questions before play begins.
-Teachers can download detailed student reports after every game.
+Teachers can view and download detailed student reports after every game.

-Gimkit feels really familiar, yet unique at the same time.
-Students earn (and lose) money as they play, which they can choose to "invest" in power-ups or the purchase of colorful themes.
+For those familiar with other game show apps, Gimkit feels really familiar, yet unique at the same time.
+At first glance, it's a pretty typical quiz platform, but with a little exploration some unique features come to the fore.
+Perhaps, the most interesting to students will be the money and power-ups.
+Students earn (and lose) money as they play, which they can choose to "invest" in power-ups and upgrades.
 Power-ups include options like second chances or upgrading earning potential to earn more money per correct answer.
 You can turn off power-ups if they're distracting, but they also make gameplay more random and engaging.
 Gimkit was created by a high school student, and though it's a product designed for teachers, the experience is very student-centered.